"The Beatles" album, also known as "The White Album", was released on November 22, 1968.

 46. "Revolution 1" is the first of 3 Beatles' "Revolution" songs.
 This specific version is a blues one.
 There is another version that came out as a b-side to the song "Hey Jude" and it is in the hard rock/rock and roll style.
 The third song that also appears on the white album is called "Revolution 9" and is a psychedelic-avant-garde track.

 47. "Wild Honey Pie" is one of the band's short songs.
 It stands at only 0:53 seconds.
 Paul McCartney plays and sings everything we hear in this song.
-Among other things, he plays on the harpsichord.
+Among other things, he plays the harpsichord.

-48. The song "Savoy Truffle" was written by George Harrison about Eric Clapton's over-fondness for chocolate.
+48. "Savoy Truffle" was written by George Harrison about Eric Clapton's over-fondness for chocolate.
 The title of the song and some of the lyrics come from a chocolate bar of "Mackintosh's Good News".

 52. During the recordings of the album John Lennon wrote the songs "Mean Mr. Mustard" and "Polythene Pam" which will appear a year later as part of the medley on the second side of the album Abbey Road.